focusreactive/hardhat/docs/README.md

 ```
 ::::tabsgroup{options=npm,yarn}
     :::tab{value=npm}
-        // Codeblock or some other element
+        // codeblock or some other element
     :::

     :::tab{value=yarn}
-        // Codeblock or some other element
+        // codeblock or some other element
     :::
 ::::
 ```